 How to easily move your clients to this payment method

-Now you know that billing monthly via Direct Debit is better for your accountancy practice, it’s important that you learn how to get your clients onboard so that you can implement it smoothly.
+Now you know that billing monthly via Direct Debit is better for your accountancy practice, here are 6 tips to get your clients on board smoothly:

-1. Give them an incentive to move to monthly billing via Direct Debit.
+1. Give an incentive to move to monthly billing via Direct Debit.

-Introduce monthly billing in combination with a fee increase and offer your clients two different fee levels.
-The lower fee level would be the one they would get if they moved to payments via Direct Debit and monthly billing.
+Introduce monthly billing along with a fee increase and offer your clients two different fee levels.
+The lower fee level is available if they move to payments via Direct Debit and monthly billing.

 2. Aim to move your clients to monthly billing at the start of their new financial year.